taskcluster/scrum/sprints/20200526-support-worker-reregistration/sprint-retrospective.md

   * We are starving requests from other teams while in a particular sprint, so we'd better deliver what we intend.
   * Do we need recurring or interstitial sprints to deal with requests and backlog?
     * bustage/requests need to be factored into every sprint
+    * We should plan on scheduling a sprint every 4 cycles or so (i.e once a quarter) to address backlogged requests if not covered by other sprints.
 * Scope and the critical path
   * Our initial sprint goals were too broad and lacked a well-defined user story that we could use to measure delivery
     * In fact, it would have been impossible to determine the critical path with the initial goals